eccomaggio/art_cats/README.md

 To do in order form:
 1. DONE - implement fields to clear
 2. implement QTableView to show records already entered (overview): click to amend

-List of things that work:
-1. correctly loads records from file
-2. correctly updates records
-3. correctly saves records

-List of things that don't:

 ## To do: